AmingAndrei/violence.website/content/species/devils/circuit_titans.md

 Morphology

-Circuit Titans exhibit an enormous body structure, with an average height of approximately 6 kilometres, making them the largest Devil species documented to date.
+Circuit Titans exhibit an enormous body structure, with an average height of ~6 km, making them the largest Devil species documented to date.
 Their anatomy consists of a torso-like central mass and two bilateral appendages, all of which resemble enormous cables or high-tensile wires.
 The torso and primary limbs extend downward before splitting into fractal-like bundles of smaller, cable-like tentacles at regular intervals.

 Their bodily composition consists of dense, black, fibre-like supercells, exhibiting properties akin to titanium alloy and optical fibre.
 This material is characterised by its extreme tensile strength and resistance to damage or severance.